aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 You need to use Strict Ordering and the Alert rule needs a higher priority than the Pass rule as demonstrated in the code sample above.

 The SID in the alert rule message can refer the SID of the pass rule and vice-versa.
-It can be helpful to use longer SIDs so that you can quickly search your logs for that SID without the query showing unrealted information that might also contain that identifier.
+It can be helpful to use longer SIDs so that you can quickly search your logs for that SID without the query showing unrelated information that might also contain that identifier.

 Alternatively, you can add `alert;` keyword to pass rules, but they will produce a verdict in the alert log of alert instead of a verdict of pass.
 Example rule:
 ```